Day 23: Moede d"Anterne

 Room for 2 only

-It was supposed to rain all day today, but like all met bureaus, the Swiss Meteo got it wrong!
-We awoke to a beautiful sunny morning to start our first day of the GR5 from Chamonix to Lake Geneva.
-Our highlight was climbing from Chamonix to Planpraz and then to the Col de Brevant in the morning - a 1300 metre climb straight up, and seeing Mont Blanc in full sunlight in all it's glory.
+It was supposed to rain all day today, but Swiss Meteo got it wrong!
+Our highlight was climbing from Chamonix to Plan Praz then to the Col de Brevant in the morning - a 1300 metre climb and seeing Mont Blanc in full sunlight.
 In previous years we've taken the cable car up as technically all the walks start at the top above Chamonix.
 Then on to a remote refuge in the middle of the moors - Moede Anterne.

-After the storm and torrential rain last night, we were fully prepared for a rainy morning, but awoke to blue skies.
-The Hotel Morgane was such a nice place and we'd definitely stay there again.
-There's a jug in the room to have an early morning cup of tea with a hunk of bread and small container of yoghurt.
-And the WiFi is so good we get to talk to home and check emails.
-We're out the door at 7.45am, anticipating a very long day.
-It's not raining so we've decided to walk up to PlanPraz before picking up the GR5 at the top to hike to the refuge Moede Anterne.
+We awoke to blue skies.
+The Hotel Le Morgane was a great place and we'd definitely stay there again.
+There's a jug to have an early morning cup of tea with a hunk of bread and small container of yoghurt.
+And the WiFi is so good we talk to home and check emails.
+We leave at 7.45am, anticipating a very long day.
+It's not raining so we've decided to go up to PlanPraz before picking up the GR5 at the top.

-Through Chamonix, to the local Casino Supermarket which we know opens at 7am for all the tourists going up the Aguille du Midi to get a close look at Mont Blanc.
-A 1 minte stop to buy a fresh French loaf of bread, then along the L'Arve, gushing with water after last nights rains, to the tennis courts which we'd earmarked as the turn off to a path leading up the mountain to La Charlenon high and above the Tour de Mont Blanc path we want to pick up.
-It's a relentless up and the path joins a jeep track which is clearly heading up.
-That's the direction we want to go.
-UP.
-It's still a steep climb even on the track and there's a few 4xwheel drives and Heineken beer trucks going up and down - clearly to service the Cable car stations at the top so we'll stick to this graded track through the pine forests.
-And every now and then we see spectacular views of Mont Blanc across the valley.
+Through Chamonix, to the local Casino Supermarket which we know opens at 7am for the tourists going up the Aguille du Midi.
+A short stop to buy fresh bread, then along the L'Arve, gushing with water after last night’s rains, to the tennis courts which we'd earmarked as the turn off to a path up the mountain to La Charlenon.
+The climb is relentless then path joins a steep jeep track with a few 4xwheel drives and Heineken beer trucks going up and down.
+Every now and then we see Mont Blanc across the valley.

 Created by Jan and Ian Somers in Sandvox